Kingfrankbob/Retro-Racer/README.md

 ### TODO
-linking everything together and building all the parts together // WIP Need to resize credits, and prod screenz // Finished Add crash collision in the track handler? thought in the shwr...
+linking everything together and building all the parts together // WIP

 ### FIXED
 Graphical Line bugs.
+Add crash collision in the track handler.
+Need to resize credits, and prod screenz.

 # Have Fun Racing!!!